Irish Soda Bread

 Storing the Best Irish Soda Bread

-Place the leftover soda bread into an airtight container and leave it at room temperature for five to seven days long.
-You can even cover it in plastic wrap or a ziplock bag for storage to help keep the bread from becoming crusty and hard.
+Place the leftover soda bread into an airtight container or cover with aluminum foil and leave it at room temperature for five to seven days long.
+You can even cover it in plastic wrap or a ziplock bag for storage to help keep the bread from becoming too crusty and hard.

 More Delicious Bread to Try